 e.
-Storage of uncovered manure, except within 100 feet from the average high water line for the preceding five years of any water bodies and courses within f.
+Storage of uncovered manure, except within 100 feet from the average high water line for the preceding five years of any water bodies and courses within Water Resource Protection Districts as determined by the Planning Board, provided that such storage will not adversely affect the quantity or quality of water available in the Water Resource Protection District;

+f.
 Storage of road salt or other de-icing chemicals in quantities greater than for normal individual household use; and g.
 Dumping of snow, containing road salt or other de-icing chemicals, which is brought in from outside the district.